EE209AS/Lab3/README.md

 3)Place them on keyboard in a desirable position so that the motors hit the keys.
 4)Connect the Intel Edison and the User machine from which the control is done to a same Network.
-5)Navigate to the files containing the Source Files On Edison 1 and start HTTPServer and Python server. python -m SimpleHTTPServer 8000 python server.py 8080
+5)Navigate to the files containing the Source Files On Edison 1 and start HTTPServer and Python server. python -m SimpleHTTPServer 8080 python server.py 8000
-6)Navigate to the files contaning the Souce Files on Edison 2 and start Python server python server.py 8080
+6)Navigate to the files contaning the Souce Files on Edison 2 and start Python server python server.py 8000
 7)Open the webpage by using the address of Edsion 1 on which the Webpage is hosted.
 Enter the IP address for each Intel Edison board.
 8)Now the user can control the Music using Start and Stop buttons.